 So what else can be learned from the Japanese fashion industry, and how can the world embrace its influence?

 Japanese students hang out in Tokyo's popular fashion district.
 Credit: TORU YAMANAKA/AFP/AFP/Getty Images

-The couple say they believe the first step is to look beyond one's own ideals of Japan's fashion and explore its multitude of subcultures.
+The couple said they believe the first step is to look beyond one's own ideals of Japan's fashion and explore its multitude of subcultures.

-"People often have preconceived notions of how Japanese fashion culture functions," Yoon says.
+"People often have preconceived notions of how Japanese fashion culture functions," Yoon said.

 "For example, they're familiar with Harajuku culture

 , and they think that's all that exists here.
 But that's just one part.
 Even within the fashions of the Harajuku district itself, you'll see Lolita styles and then you'll see goth.
 There is an aura of mystery, which encourages you to dig deeper, because so much of Japan's own creativity is still undiscovered."